 In February 2008, the Ingalls Stroke Center earned the Gold Seal of Approval™ from the DNV for Primary Stroke Centers.
 The commendation demonstrates that Ingalls' stroke care program follows stringent national standards and guidelines that can significantly improve outcomes for stroke patients, according to the DNV.

-Stroke care at Ingalls is part of our nationally recognized Neurosciences program, which has earned Ingalls the distinction as one of "America's Top Hospitals" by U.S. News & World Report, eight years running.
+Stroke care at Ingalls is part of our nationally recognized Neurosciences program, which has earned Ingalls the distinction as one of "America's Top Hospitals" by U.S. News & World Report, eight years running, from 2002-2009.